The Frank and Isabel Pixley Society

 - The satisfaction of helping students succeed – in perpetuity

 To be eligible for the Frank and Isabel Pixley Society, employees may donate toward any scholarship, program, campaign, or initiative at The University of Akron.
 In fact, employees also may choose to establish their own namedscholarship, which can assist students in a specific major while honoring or memorializing a loved one.

 Current and retired faculty, staff, contract professionals, and administrators – whether full-time or part-time employees – are invited to join the Frank and Isabel Pixley Society.
 Gifts can be made through outright or deferred contributions, or a combination of both.
 Outright gifts may be pledged, and payroll deduction is available.
-To learn more, please contact Diontre Earl, Director of Development at 330-972-6649 or email@example.com.
+To learn more, please contact Claudia Kaeberlein, Director of Development, at 330-972-8508 or firstname.lastname@example.org.

 Why we give

 "It is so important for us to give back to The University of Akron, which afforded us an opportunity.
 As the children of steel workers, we were the first in our families to graduate from college, and we know, personally, the difference higher education can make in someone’s life.
 Today, we are proud and happy to pay it forward.”